 button = tag "button"

+Some events should be used with caution, like onMouseEnter and onMouseLeave.
 Remember it is better to use Atomic CSS to provide immediate feedback whenever possible.
 If used improperly, too many mouse events could make the app unresponsive

 viewBoxes :: Maybe Int -> View Boxes ()